-Quahogs are in season now on Cape Cod, and what better way to celebrate than with a homemade stuffed quahog recipe!
+Quahogs are a staple of summer on Cape Cod, and what better way to celebrate the warm weather than with a homemade stuffed quahog recipe!

 If you're a New Englander like me, then you know a stuffed quahog when you see one.
 Just to be clear, a stuffed quahog is also known as a stuffed clam - quahog just sounds cooler.

-Stuffed quahogs are one of those quintessential summer meals that you can't miss out on when you're on Cape Cod.
-During the summer you can usually find stuffed quahogs on most restaurants' menus, but stuffed quahogs are also a delight (and much healthier) to make at home.
+Stuffed quahogs are one of those quintessential summer meals that you can't miss when you're on Cape.
+During the summer you can usually find stuffed quahogs on most restaurants' menus, but stuffed quahogs are also a delight to make at home.

-The store-bought stuffed quahogs are loaded with lots of breading and very little clams.
-A lot of restaurants use butter and a lot of breading, and maybe a tad more clams than the store-bought kind, but not by much, which is why making your own is so much better.
+Store-bought stuffed quahogs are also commonly loaded with lots of breading and very little clam.
+A lot of restaurants use butter and a lot of breading, and maybe a tad more clams than the store-bought kind, but not by much.

 What Goes Into A Stuffed Quahog?

-The clams are shucked from their shells (courtesy of my husband Ryan), then washed in water, chopped up and mixed in with all the other ingredients.
+The clams featured above were shucked from their shells by my husband Ryan, washed in water, chopped up, and then mixed in with all the other ingredients.

-Check out the recipe below or click here to print it!
+You can view the recipe below or click here to print a hard copy.